There are many ways to get involved and find community at St. Paul’s beyond Sunday worship.

 Contact: Dan Loughlin, firstname.lastname@example.org

-If you would like to learn how to knit or crochet, we can help you.
-Our membership includes skilled knitters and crocheters who are eager to teach these wonderful crafts.
-We have yarn, needles and hooks to get you started if you don’t have your own.
+Knitters and crocheters of all skill levels are welcome.
+If you want to learn how to knit or crochet, we would be delighted to help you.
+Our membership includes skilled knitters and crocheters eager to teach these crafts.
+We have yarn, needles, and hooks to get you started if you don’t have your own.

 We welcome donations.
 If you have leftover or unused yarn which needs a new home, we can use it.
 Bring it to a meeting or contact Beth or Marilyn to arrange for us to get it from you.